jopereira/java-tpcw/README.md

-Working copy of Java TPC-W implementation used at U. Minho.
+Simplified version of Java TPC-W implementation used at U. Minho.
 This version was put together in http://gorda.di.uminho.pt and http://red.lsd.di.uminho.pt projects by J. Pereira, R. Vilaça, M. Araujo, and others.
 It was based on the installer at http://tpcw.deadpixel.de/ for PHARM TPC-W implementation.
 For